Study: Genetic testing for inherited mutations may be helpful for all people with advanced or metastatic cancer

 - This was a large study that looked at multiple types of cancer.

-- All participants had testing for known cancer genes regardless of the type of cancer they had.
+- All participants had DNA testing for known cancer genes regardless of the type of cancer they had.

 - The researchers determined whether the identified mutation had an approved treatment for that cancer or a different cancer and whether the participant received that treatment.
 This provided insight into gaps in gene-directed treatment.